dotnet/docs/docs/core/diagnostics/distributed-tracing.md

 .NET 5.0 has extended the capability of the distributed tracing to allow the [OpenTelemetry](https://opentelemetry.io/) tracing scenarios, added Sampling capabilities, simplified the tracing coding pattern, and made the listening to the Activity events easier and flexible.

-### Note
+> [!NOTE]

- To access all added .NET 5.0 capabilities, ensure referencing the [System.Diagnostics.DiagnosticSource](https://www.nuget.org/packages/System.Diagnostics.DiagnosticSource/) nuget package version 5.0 or later.
-This package can be used in libraries and apps targeting any supported version of the .NET Framework, .NET Core, and NETStandard.
+> To access all added .NET 5.0 capabilities, ensure referencing the [System.Diagnostics.DiagnosticSource](https://www.nuget.org/packages/System.Diagnostics.DiagnosticSource/) NuGet package version 5.0 or later.
+This package can be used in libraries and apps targeting any supported version of the .NET Framework, .NET Core, and .NET Standard.
 If targeting .NET 5.0 or later, no need to manually reference the package as it is included in the shared library installed with the .NET SDK.

 ## Getting Started With Tracing